 Guidelines governing student accesses to personal records and the procedures for challenging information in these records are outlined the Release of Student Information section of the Student Handbook & Planner.

 Student grievances concerning grades should refer to the petition and academic appeals section found in the Academic Catalog.
+The Grade Appeal Form is now available for download.

 Student grievances concerning any department within the Division of Student Affairs should be submitted to the Office of the Vice President for Student Affairs and Dean of Students.